As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - And most of all, Marie gets the last laugh when you make it to the extended epilogue and you romanced her during the game:

 - The concert at Junes in Golden.
 Specifically Teddie crowd-surfing and being tossed in the air by the crowd and the three boys trying to imitate Teddie, fail at it because the crowd dodges with Kanji face planting standing up.
 Even better?
-The protagonist, badass that he is, manages to land on bended knee, still holding his guitar and looking like a rock god◊.
+Yu, badass that he is, manages to land on a bent knee, still holding his guitar and looking like a rock god◊.

 - If you talk to Yukiko at night at some point after the event, she'll say that next time she wants to go crowd surfing & outright questions how Kanji was able to stand on his face, genuinely believing he planned it.